erikarvstedt/nix-bitcoin/SECURITY.md

   believe that the patch is still under development or simply has not yet been ported to NixOS, due to the relative recency of the patch, is not eligible for rewards under the "Vulnerabilities in Dependencies" vulnerability type.
-* Primary maintainers first: Vulnerabilities in dependencies themselves, not stemming from a NixOS or nix-bitcoin specific implementation, must first be reported to and handled by the primary maintainers of said dependencies before they qualify for reward under the "Vulnerabilities in Dependencies" vulnerability type.
 * Termination: The fund can be terminated at any time by the quorum of key holders in which case the holdings are donated to non-profit organizations.
 * The fund's holdings can be used for purposes not mentioned in this document.